benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 **Internet telephony:** 5.3 Kbps and up

 ### Video Representation
 A digital image is represented as an array of pixels.
 Each pixel is represented by bits, with the number of pixels being the resolution.
-A higher amount
+A higher amount of pixels results in higher quality, and a lower amount results in a lower quality.
+In each pixel, the luminance and color is encoded.

+Use redundancy within and between images to decrease numbe rof bits used to encode image.

+#### Spatial coding (within image)
+Instead of sending N values of same color, send only two values:
+- color value ( purple )
+- number of repeated values ( N )

+#spatial_coding

+#### Temporal coding (from one image to next)
+Instead of sending complete frame at $frame_{i+1}$, send only differences from frame $frame_i$ (motion vectors).

+#temporal_coding

+The coding/decoding algorithm used is often called a #codec.